rojo-rbx/rojo.space/versioned_docs/version-v6/project-format.md

 The shape of explicit property values is defined by the [rbx-dom](https://github.com/LPGhatguy/rbx-dom) library, so it uses slightly different conventions than the rest of Rojo.

-Each value should be an object where:
+Each value should be an object with the following required fields:

-- The key is the type of property to represent
+- `Type`: The type of property to represent.
   - [Supported types can be found here](https://github.com/LPGhatguy/rbx-tree#property-type-coverage).
-- The value is the value of the property.
+- `Value`: The value of the property.
   - The shape of this field depends on which property type is being used. `Vector3` and `Color3` values are both represented as a list of numbers, while `BinaryString` expects a base64-encoded string, for example.

 Here's the same object, but with explicit properties: